absmohamed/JS-intro/Authentication/README.md

 }
 ```

 Now use the middleware in posts_routes.js.
-We will have to use the middleware directly in the route implementations or params.id won't be set on the request object (make sure you remember to add it to the require statement for posts_controller):
+We will have to use the middleware directly in the route implementations or `params.id` won't be set on the request object (make sure you remember to add this new middleware function to the `require` statement for posts_controller):

 posts_routes.js